Voyages of Christopher Columbus: Bobadilla's inquiry

-The sovereigns gave Francisco de Bobadilla, a member of the Order of Calatrava, complete control as governor in the Americas.
+The sovereigns gave Francisco de Bobadilla, a knight commander the Order of Calatrava, complete control as governor in the Americas.
 Bobadilla arrived in Santo Domingo in August 1500, where Diego was overseeing the execution of rebels, while Columbus was suppressing a revolt at Grenada.
 Bobadilla immediately received many serious complaints about all three Columbus brothers, including that "seven Spanish men had been hanged that week," with another five awaiting execution.
 Bobadilla had orders to find out "which persons were the ones who rose up against the admiral and our justice and for what cause and reason, and what ... damage they have done," then "detain those whom you find guilty ... and confiscate their goods."
 The crown's command regarding Columbus dictated that the admiral must relinquish all control of the colonies, keeping only his personal wealth.

 Bobadilla used force to prevent the execution of several prisoners, and subsequently took charge of Columbus's possessions, including papers that he would have used to defend himself in Spain.
 Bobadilla suspended the tribute system for a twenty-year period, then summoned the admiral.
 In early October 1500, Columbus and Diego presented themselves to Bobadilla, and were put in chains aboard La Gorda, Columbus's own ship.
 Only the ship's cook was willing to put the shamed admiral in chains.
 Bobadilla took much of Columbus's gold and other treasures.
-Ferdinand Columbus recorded that the governor took "testimony from their open enemies, the rebels, and even showing open favor," and auctioned off some of his father's possessions "for one third of their value."
+Ferdinand Columbus recorded that the governor took "testimony from their open enemies, the rebels, and even showing open favour," and auctioned off some of his father's possessions "for one third of their value."

-Bobadilla's inquiry produced testimony that Columbus forced priests not to baptize natives without his express permission, so he could first decide whether or not they should be sold into slavery.
-He allegedly captured a tribe of 300 under Roldán's protection to be sold into slavery, and informed other Christians that half of the indigenous servants should be yielded to him.
+Bobadilla's inquiry produced false testimony that Columbus forced priests not to baptize Natives without his express permission, so he could first decide whether or not they should be sold into slavery.
+He allegedly captured a tribe of 300 under Roldán's protection to be sold into slavery, and informed other Christians that half of the Indigenous servants should be yielded to him.
 Further, he allegedly ordered at least 12 Spaniards to be whipped and tied by the neck and feet for trading gold for something to eat without his permission.
 Other allegations include that he: ordered a woman to be whipped naked on the back of a donkey for lying that she was pregnant, had a woman's tongue cut out for seeming to insult him and his brothers, cut a Spaniard's throat for being homosexual, ordered Christians to be hanged for stealing bread, ordered a cabin boy's hand cut off and posted publicly for using a trap to catch a fish, and ordered for a man to have his nose and ears cut off, as well as to be whipped, shackled, and banished.
 Multiple culprits were given a potentially fatal 100 lashes, sometimes while naked.
 Some fifty men starved to death on La Isabela because of tight control over the ship's rations, despite there being an abundance.